gowrishankarin/Rainbow/README.md

 ### v0.0.1
  - Error handling when wrong parameters are sent as query params or path params or post params.
  - Systems attempts to close DB second time while shutting the embedded webserver component.

+### v0.0.2
+ - Publisher is breaking with "This Dispatcher has been shut down" message while calling from Post and Pre Processing Event Handlers.